kbroman/Talk_DataCleaning/transcript.md

     there's a group of values that are all missing, which are maybe are the values where the derived value was missing but shouldn't have been.

 17. Finally, for this section, when you find a problem be sure to look for other instances of that problem.
 This is just like debugging
     software: if you find a bug, look to see if you've made the same mistake elsewhere.

+18. Having verified the things that were supposed to be true about the data, you now what to do some further explorations for potential problems.

+    A key principle is to make lots of plots.

+    Plot things against time or index, which can show batch effects.

+    Make scatterplots, which can help to identify outliers.
+For example one mouse gained a lot of weight and another mouse lost a lot of weight; turns out they were right next to each other and they just got transposed.

+    Outliers are the main thing to look for: here a group of values were recorded in grams rather than milligrams.
+There are some odd batch effects here too, though: first 150 values are a bit higher, but a group in the 320-350 range that look high.

+19. It can be particularly useful to look at the pattern of missing data.
+The R package {visdat} includes a heatmap of where the missing values are, and the package {naniar} can make scatterplots that highlight rather than omit the missing values.

+20. With massive datasets, you should be making more plots rather than fewer.

+    There's a tendency to say "I can't look at 500 histograms, so I'll look at none.
+But you actually *can* look at 500 histograms.
+You can put 25 or 50 on a page and flip through a long PDF, or you can superimpose 500 density estimates.

+    It can be helpful to highlight a portion, like those that are most variable.

+    I also like to make a scatterplot of a couple of summary statistics, like the SD versus the mean, or here the inter-quartile range versus the median.
+This indicates a cluster of samples that are badly behaved.

+    It's also worthwhile to rethink our standard plots.
+This is the equivalent of 500 box plots.
+The 500 samples have been sorted by decreasing median, and the lines connect the quantiles: median, 25th and 75th percentiles, 10th and 90th, 5th and 95th, 1st and 99th.
+This shows that the first 120 or so samples are quite different than the rest: elevated median and long lower tail, versus being symmetric about 0.

+21. And a fundamental principle here is to follow up all artifacts that you see.

+    This is a heat map of a correlation matrix.
+My color choices were questionable, but the key thing is the plaid pattern --- what the hell is that?
+The thing is, I hadn't look at all of those plots I'd just shown you, but when I saw this abomination I was like, "What the hell?
+I'd better dig into this."

+22. I'm running out of time, so I'll do breeze through the final two groups of principles.

+    Don't be afraid to ask questions.
+And ask for the primary data.
+    And ask for metadata (like, what the heck are these data?)
+    And above all, ask about the missing data: why are they missing, how should they be treated, and do they indicate problems or introduce bias?

+23. Finally, document what you've done: create checklists and pipelines that capture what you've learned.
+And you're work needs to be more than just reproducible, you need to capture the why as well as the what.
+And data cleaning is not just a step but a continual process that you'll need to return to as you dig deeper into the data.

+24. So these are my suggestions for 20 data cleaning principles.
+    Some fundamental ideas, like trust noone, and then verify, explore, ask, and document.
+Rearrange the sections to find a suitable acronym, like F-DAVE.

+25. Allison Reichel tweeted "I will let the data speak for itself when it clean itself."
+Reading that always brings me a bit of joy.

+    But it speaks to the point that data cleaning will always be a big part of our work as data analysts.
+And actually, our time spent cleaning data will probably just increase.

+26. Thanks for having me.
+Here's where you can find these slides, and me.